LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 To get the App key or appInstallationId, a new Conversation Source needs to be added on LiveEngage, for more information about it, contact your Account Team.
 </div>

-1. Initialize the Messaging SDK with Monitoring Params in your app's Application class.
+1. In your app's Application class, initialize the Messaging SDK with Monitoring Params.

    ```java
    String brandID = "YourLivepersonAccountIdString";